-- 2.11 In the year 2018/19 expenditure was £24,001 and as at the 11th November 2019 for 2019/20 £20,442 has been paid as a result backdating claims to assist customers.
-The full year estimate is £33,200 - 2.12 The current rules for backdating of a working age customer are - o The claimant must make a request in writing, - The customer must show continuous good cause for his or her failure to make an earlier claim, - The claim cannot be backdated more than 6 months before the date of the written request - 2.13 'Good cause' has been explained by tribunals and courts.
-The main principles are that 'it includes any fact that would have probably caused a reasonable person to act as the claimant did', but they are expected to take reasonable steps to ascertain what their rights may be
+- 2.11 In the year 2020/21 expenditure was £7,170.58 and as at the 18th October 2021 for 2021/22 £13,439.02 has been paid as a result backdating claims to assist customers.
+The full year estimate is £25,000 - 2.12 The current rules for backdating of a working age customer are - - The claimant must make a request in writing, - The customer must show continuous good cause for his or her failure to make an earlier claim, - The claim cannot be backdated more than 6 months before the date of the written request

-- 2.14 Case Law establishes that good cause normally falls into four categories - - The claimant was so ill (physically or mentally) or otherwise unable to act that they could not claim and could not ask someone to do it for them. - Someone the claimant should have been able to rely on (such as the Local Authority, the DWP, an advice agency and possibly others) advised them they could not get HB/CTR when in fact they could. - There were good reasons for the claimant not believing they could claim, amounting to more than just not thinking or caring. - Some external factor prevented the claimant from making a claim (e.g. failure of the postal service, imprisonment).
+- 2.13 'Good cause' has been explained by tribunals and courts.
+The main principles are that 'it includes any fact that would have probably caused a reasonable person to act as the claimant did', but they are expected to take reasonable steps to ascertain what their rights may be - 2.14 Case Law establishes that good cause normally falls into four categories - - The claimant was so ill (physically or mentally) or otherwise unable to act that they could not claim and could not ask someone to do it for them. - Someone the claimant should have been able to rely on (such as the Local Authority, the DWP, an advice agency and possibly others) advised them they could not get HB/CTR when in fact they could. - There were good reasons for the claimant not believing they could claim, amounting to more than just not thinking or caring. - Some external factor prevented the claimant from making a claim (e.g. failure of the postal service, imprisonment).